JParadaDev07/EmailSenderService/README.md

 ## Final step

-- That's all, this service is probably very simple, but it is designed to be simple, so you can understand how an email sender works.
+- That's all, this service is probably very simple, but it is designed to be simple, so you can understand how an email sender works, so thank you for taking the time to review and test my service, have a great time.